Waiting Line Management: Why is it Essential?

 1. The number of customers

 4. How products are delivered to the customer

-5. The service mechanism indicating if there are different lines for different services
+5. The service mechanism indicates if there are different lines for different services

 6. The interaction between the customer and the company

-must be thoroughly examined.
+It must be thoroughly examined.
 Forming a waiting line management will benefit the customer, employee, and the business in total.
-Especially, during the pandemic the importance a Waiting Line Management System increased drastically since the customers want to be physically distant from each other.
-Creating a system, such as forming a virtual queue, that help customers to have a distance from each other will increase customer satisfaction.
+Especially during the pandemic, the importance of a Waiting Line Management System increased drastically since the customers want to be physically distant from each other.
+Creating a system, such as forming a virtual queue, that helps customers to have a distance from each other will increase customer satisfaction.

 Another benefit is to amplify work efficiency.
-When there are long waiting lines staff may feel the need to manage the line by creating physical barriers or trying to make people stay in the line instead of focusing on serving the customers.
-With the help of Waiting Line Management System, the company gains better insight about employee scheduling, staff allocations, and understanding what customers need and want.
+When there is long waiting, line staff may feel the need to manage the line by creating physical barriers or trying to make people stay in the line instead of focusing on serving the customers.
+With the help of the Waiting Line Management System, the company gains better insight into employee scheduling, staff allocations, and understanding of what customers need and want.

-Last but not least, waiting line management systems help improve business image.
-When the clients feel that their time is valued they will have a positive attitude towards the company.
+Last but not least, waiting line management systems help improve the business image.
+When the clients feel that their time is valued, they will have a positive attitude towards the company.
 Furthermore, the customers will view the business as more innovative and hi-tech.
 In today’s world, people have less patience and attention span.
-An average customer is willing to wait less than 5 minutes before leaving the store for a purchase.
+An average customer is willing to wait less than 5 minutes before leaving the store for purchase.
 The current system requires businesses to serve faster.
-In other words, people have less and less attention span as technology improves and they are not willing to wait long lines to purchase goods.
+In other words, people have less and fewer attention spans as technology improves, and they are not willing to wait in long lines to purchase goods.
 Therefore it is essential for companies to serve customers faster if they want to increase demand.